Search Results - American Media

 Theories to explain the success of such companies include reliance on certain policies of the American federal government or a tendency to natural monopolies in the industry, with a corporate media bias.

 The organization Reporters Without Borders compiles and publishes an annual ranking of countries based upon the organization's assessment of their press freedom records.
-In 2013–14, United States was ranked 46th out of 180 countries, a drop of thirteen points from the preceding year.
+In 2023–24, United States was ranked 55th out of 180 countries (a drop of ten places from the previous year) and was given a "problematic" rating.
 A 2022 Gallup poll showed that only 11% of Americans trust television news and 16% trust newspapers.
 On the future of Spanish-language media in the U.S., Alberto Avendaño, ex-director of El Tiempo Latino/Washington Post, claimed that "Hispanic-American" news coverage in the English-language media is "absolutely pathetic," but he was optimistic, arguing that demographic shifts would inevitably render the Latino media a significant presence in the context of American media.

 According to a May 2023 AP-NORC poll, 74% of respondents said the media is to blame for increased political polarization in the United States.
 Provided by Wikipedia